 Plus, if you’re hosting a hybrid event, you can use it for transitions for your hold slides when there are short breaks, or your presenters are walking on or off stage.

 It’s been a long day in a hotel ballroom.
 Is there a song that can energize people more than this classic?

 If you’re trying to pump positivity through the venue speakers, turn the volume up on this one.
+Young, old, on TikTok or not, this song exudes high-energy and fun.
 You will likely want to opt for a radio-edit version.